 The grand finale.
 I’m not in love with the production, but Rocky is rapping like he wants to go out with the biggest of bangs.
 Ha, he called Mos Def Pretty Flacko Sr. [Editor's Note: Mos really did use the name first.]
 I don’t remember the last time I heard a new verse from Mos.
 That began and ended incredibly swiftly.
 Only fitting that Yam$ would close out the album with a Diddy-esque rant.
 R.I.P.

 Did Rocky deliver?
 Will this album jump him into the elite hip-hop circle he's been just short of until now?
-That's the question that was running through my head as the songs would start and end.
+These are the questions that were running through my head as the songs would start and end.
 I was searching for the undeniable magic moment that would transcend him to the next plateau in his career.
 Sonically, he sought to create a unique experience and that was accomplished.
-The production is diverse and intricate, the many unexpected switches and transitions adds a level of flair that dispels any dullness.
+The production is diverse and intricate, the many unexpected switches and transitions add a level of flair that dispels any dullness.
 It’ll only take one listen to realize he’s broadened his soundscape.

 Yet, the new foundation has been tweaked to fit his rap style, most of the album he feels at home, the braggadocios swagger that he entered the industry with is still his calling card.
 There seems to be a bit more substance scattered about but nothing that is overly thought-provoking.
 He isn’t going to give us an album of lyrical miracles, but, he did deliver what sounds like his strongest most progressive project yet.
 I’m eager to revisit, really dig into the album, there’s plenty of highlights, incredible features, and good music.
 It might fall short of classic acclaim but still good enough to leave the fans and a few critics rejoicing.
 The album should come with a disclaimer, you might get a sudden urge to do drugs with Makonnen.
 Maybe that’s just me.